 It’s that easy, and it’s lots of fun!

-If you're a 4-H member with an animal project, then you've been working all summer for Fair!
-Your project leader will tell you what you need to know to enter, and Brianna Bright at the Cooperative Extension Office can answer questions, as well.
-Her number is 738-7291.
+If you're a 4-H member, then you've been working all summer for Fair!
+Your project leader will tell you what you need to know to enter, and the Cooperative Extension Office can answer questions, as well.
+Their number is 738-7291.

 This is where the old-time fair time fun happens!
 Pie eating contests, best beard competitions, the diaper dash, dance competitions and more!
-Come to the Newmont Family Fun Stage, on the Elko High School lawn across from the Welcome Arch, and enter the competitions on the spot.
+Come to the Family Fun Stage, right behind the Home Arts Building, and enter the competitions on the spot.
 We have fun for the whole family – there’s something different every day!

-Come on down to the Fair Friday morning for a crazy and colorful Fair event – the Cowboy Color Chase, a 5K run and walk beginning and ending at the Fairgrounds welcome arch.
+Come on down to the Fair Saturday morning for a crazy and colorful Fair event – the Cowboy Color Chase, a 5K run and walk beginning and ending at the Fairgrounds welcome arch.
 You’ll laugh and laugh as you layer color on color, at special “color stations” along the route.
-When you’re done with the route, join your fellow “chasers” in the Elko County Fair Parade, and then spend the afternoon having fair time fun in a special “colorful” spot in the stands!
-Admission Friday is half price for everybody wearing their color.
-It must be seen to be believed!
 Thanks to our friends at Ruby Mountain Relay for organizing this event.